NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Property Bond

-We can also get together some game plans for what type of bond you might be able to post.
+We can also develop game plans for what type of bond you might be able to post.
 For example, the strongest bonds in federal cases are usually property bonds.

-This is where you or a family member or friend has a property with equity in it, and then we take a piece of that equity, and the court ties that into a property bond.
+This is where you or a family member or friend have a property with equity in it.
+We take a piece of that equity, and the court ties that into a property bond.

-This is a much more substantial likelihood that you will appear versus that they release you on your own recognizance.
-Because if you don't appear, whoever posted that house will lose whatever amount the property bonded it.
+This is a much more substantial likelihood that you will appear than that they release you on your own recognizance.
+If you don't appear, whoever posted that house will lose whatever amount the property bonded it.

 For example, if the property bond is $100,000.00 and the person doesn't show up to court, their house can be foreclosed on and lose that $100,000.00.
 So, that's a strong incentive for the person to show up to court.
 That's one way we can get you out.